Richardson Memorial Hall

 History

-Designed in 1907 by the New Orleans architecture firm of Andry and Bendernagel to house the Tulane Medical College, Richardson Memorial Hall is a five-story brick and limestone building.
+Designed in 1907 by the New Orleans architecture firm of Andry and Bendernagel to house the Tulane Medical College, Richardson Memorial Hall (RMH) is a five-story brick and limestone building.
 It is an example of the Richardsonian Romanesque style buildings that define this area of the campus.
-Richardson Memorial Hall is building #4 on the Tulane University Uptown Campus Map.
-We also have a Virtual Tour of Richardson Memorial Hall.

 Renovation

-Richardson Memorial Hall underwent a full renovation from Fall 2021 - Spring 2025.
-To learn more about the renovation project, visit our Renovation FAQ page and scroll below to the Related links.
+Richardson Memorial Hall underwent a full renovation from Fall 2021 to Spring 2025.
+To learn more, visit our Renovation FAQ page and scroll below to see Related links.

 RELATED